 his wife, Cheryl Lynn (Amado).
 He is the father of Marvin L. Abney II, U.S.

-Army Capt.
+Army (P) Capt.
 Christian A. Abney and Tess A. Abney.
-He is the grandfather of four:
+He is the grandfather of five:

 Sierra, Jade, Mia, Dakota, and Bleu.
 He is a four-time finisher of the New York City Marathon and a member of Omega Psi Phi Fraternity, Inc.